timboudreau/cfig/README.md

         new Configuration(defaults, function(err, cfig) {
             // Remember, if you use the configuration object before this
-            // callback is called, it may not be fully initialized });
+            // callback is called, it may not be fully initialized.
+        });

 If you pass ``-xvf`` you get